DATA-690-SPRING-2022/arushi_data690/assignment_01/README.md

       - Responsible for monitoring and fixing daily Jenkins jobs for production and non-production lines

-      -Implemented and stabilized test cases for different web browsers, AOS and IOS devices.
+      - Implemented and stabilized test cases for different web browsers, AOS and IOS devices.

 2. ***Project Engineer, Wipro Technologies (2015 - 2019)***